-US-CERT collects phishing email messages and website locations so that we can help people avoid becoming victims of phishing scams.
+US-CERT partners with the Anti-Phishing Working Group (APWG) to collect phishing email messages and website locations to help people avoid becoming victims of phishing scams.

-You can report phishing to us by sending email to
+You can report phishing to APWG by sending email to

 What Is Phishing?